RelDenClu: A Relative Density based Biclustering Method for identifying non-linear feature relations: Results

 \section{Results}

-In this section we report the results of experiments with simulated and real-life datasets.
+To show the effectiveness of the proposed method, experiments have been conducted with simulated and real-life datasets mentioned earlier.
 Simulated datasets have been used to verify the performance of the proposed method on datasets with varying properties.
+Accuracy has been used as a performance metric for all datasets.
+Further, for simulated datasets paired $\textit{t-test}$ has been done and corresponding $\textit{p-values}$ have been reported to show the significance of the results (Tables \ref{accures}, \ref{pairedtest} and Figures \ref{barNL}, \ref{barTrans}, \ref{barNormal}, \ref{barOverlap} in section \ref{artRes}).

-Paired $t-test$ has been used for this comparison.
-Three UCI-ML datasets (as described in Section \ref{cluRealds}), each containing two classes, have been used to compare the performance of the proposed and other biclustering algorithms.
-RelDenClu finds biclusters corresponding to known classes with greater accuracy.
+Three datasets namely Magic, Breast cancer and Ionosphere (described in Section \ref{cluRealds}), each containing two classes, have been used to compare the performance of the proposed and other biclustering algorithms.
+RelDenClu finds biclusters corresponding to known classes with greater accuracy (Tables \ref{magicTab}, \ref{cancerTab}, \ref{ionTab} and Figure \ref{barClus} in Section \ref{UnsupRes}).
 Note that, the label information has not been used.
+Along with accuracy, precision, recall \citep{FawcettROCPRL} and g-score (G-score is the geometric mean of precision and recall) have also been reported.

-These results have been reported in Section \ref{UnsupRes}.
-As an application to supervised learning, the biclustering algorithms have been used to generate new features for three UCI-ML datasets (as described in Section \ref{supRealds}).
-From the results (Table \ref{tabresSup}) it is found that RelDenClu provides greater improvement in classification accuracy compared to seven other methods for all three datasets thereby leading to better identification of credit card defaulters, improved understanding of chemical bioconcentration in tissues, and better image segmentation results.
-These results have been reported in Section \ref{supRes}.
+As an application to supervised learning, the biclustering algorithms have been used to generate new features for three datasets namely Credit card, Image segmentation and Bioconcentration (as described in Section \ref{supRealds}).
+From the results (Table \ref{tabresSup} and Figure \ref{barSup}) discussed in Section \ref{supRes}, it is found that RelDenClu provides greater improvement in classification accuracy compared to seven other methods for all the three datasets thereby leading to better identification of credit card defaulters, improved understanding of chemical bioconcentration in tissues, and better image segmentation results.

+Execution time for simulated datasets have been provided in Section \ref{relexec} (Table \ref{runtimetab}), along with time complexity of the proposed method.
+Additionally, accuracies and execution times for a large simulated dataset have also been presented in Table \ref{exectimelarge}.
+In all the tables reporting the results, best accuracies are shown in bold.